-- 3. You will see a list of available wireless networks.
-Select the one you wish to use. - 4.
-Once you select a wireless network, select Connect. - 5.
+- 3. Select Manage WiFi connections. - 4.
+You will see a list of available wireless networks.
+Select the one you wish to use. - 5.
+Once you select a wireless network, select Connect. - 6.
 If required, enter the network's password.

 Connecting with a cable